Nonequilibrium Thermodynamics in Measuring Carbon Footprints: Disentangling Structure and Artifact in Input-Output Accounting: Background and Methods

-In a block matrix each row and column indicates a pair $(r,i)$, so that the first $|\mathcal{I}|$ indices correspond to all the industries in one region, and so on; Fig. \ref{fig:io} gives a visual aid.
 Additionally, simplifying constructs are often used in collecting and apportioning the data.
 For instance, in the dataset GTAP 8 (discussed shortly), $\mathcal{I}$ contains a duplicate of each industry, one for managing imports and the other for domestic industries.
 Cross-regional trade from $r$ to $s$ can only go from the domestic copy of industry $i$ in $r$ to the import copy of industry $i$ in $s$.
 That is, cross-regional trade is not treated as cross-industry.
 This is represented visually by the diagonal structure of off-diagonal blocks in Fig. \ref{fig:io}.

 MRIO table components are constrained by the following identity which demands all accounts balance.
 That is, for each industry, all money outlaid on materials and incomes equals the total value of output purchased.
 The total throughput is denoted by the block-vector $z_{ri}$: